iLert/docs/integrations/ms-scom.md

 ---
-description: Create Alerts in iLert from Microsoft SCOM
+description: Create Alerts in ilert from Microsoft SCOM
 ---

 # Microsoft SCOM

-## In iLert: Create Microsoft SCOM alert source
+## In ilert: Create Microsoft SCOM alert source

 1. Go to **Alert sources** and click on the **Create new alert source** button
 2. Set a name for your Microsoft SCOM alert source and select an escalation policy